amd/aocl-crypto/examples/BUILD_Examples.md

-# Build and run Crypto Examples from the AOCL Crypto release package
+# Build and Run Crypto Examples from the AOCL Crypto release package

 ## Build
 Download the tar package from [amd-crypto](https://developer.amd.com/amd-aocl/aocl-cryptography/) (under the downloads section).